-Staking is what helps the digital currency network secure because a person cannot validate his or her own transactions using his or her wallet and the coins earned are the rewards wallets get for maintaining security of the network.
+Staking is what helps the digital currency network secure because a person cannot validate his or her own transactions using his or her wallet and the coins earned are the rewards wallets get for maintaining the security of the network.

 Why stake coins?

 Staking is one way of earning some interest or profit from your coins.
 You simply deposit them into the wallet and sit them in your wallet and they earn money.
-It is a popular alternative among people who do not want to trade coins or mine coins with expensive software and hardware and the set up complexities.
+It is a popular alternative among people who do not want to trade coins or mine coins with expensive software and hardware and the setup complexities.
 No complicated hardware or software is needed to stake coins -- just the specific coin wallet installed on the typical computer or run online.
-One computer can even run run several wallets.
+One computer can even run several wallets.

 You also avoid using high computational power and more electricity spent during mining.
 Lack of centralized mining pools means there are lesser chances of the network being maliciously attacked.